-The American Civil Liberties Union of Washington (ACLU-WA) is pleased to offer unpaid summer and school-year internships and externships to interested law school students for the upcoming winter and spring semesters and the summer of 2017.
+The American Civil Liberties Union of Washington (ACLU-WA) is pleased to offer unpaid internships and externships to interested law school students for the upcoming fall, winter, and spring semesters of the 2019-20 school year.
 A minimum commitment of 12 hours per week is required during the school year.
-Summer positions are full-time and last a minimum of seven weeks.

 At the ACLU-WA, law students gain exposure to a broad range of civil liberties and civil rights issues and the opportunity to improve legal writing and research skills.
 Students work closely with staff attorneys conducting legal research, writing legal memoranda, and drafting correspondence to government agencies in response to documented complaints of civil liberties and civil rights violations.
 Students also assist ACLU attorneys in the development of cases for litigation, preparation of cases for trial, and submission of amicus curiae briefs in courts of appeal.